 Understanding the difference between direct and indirect expenses is crucial for maximizing your home office deduction.
 Direct expenses benefit only your business space and are fully deductible.
 These include painting your office, repairs to that specific room, or installing business-specific lighting.
 If you spend $500 repainting your home office, you can deduct the entire amount as a direct expense.

 Indirect expenses benefit your entire home, and you can only deduct the business-use percentage.
 These costs include mortgage interest, property taxes, utilities, homeowners insurance, and general home repairs.
 For example, if your home office occupies 15% of your home’s square footage, you can deduct 15% of these expenses.
-Your monthly electric bill, internet service, and heating costs all fall into this category.
+Your monthly electric bill, internet service, and heating costs all fall into this category, as outlined by the IRS in Publication 587.

 Eligible Deductions Under the Regular Method

 Several categories of expenses qualify for home office deductions when using the regular method.
 Mortgage interest and property taxes represent significant deductible expenses for homeowners.
 Renters can deduct their proportional rent instead.
-These housing costs often constitute the largest portion of home office deductions for most taxpayers.
+These housing costs often constitute the largest portion of home office deductions for most taxpayers, and both are reportable using IRS Form 8829 (Expenses for Business Use of Your Home).

 Utility expenses including electricity, gas, water, and trash removal qualify as indirect expenses.
 Internet and phone services deserve special attention in our digital economy.
 You can deduct the business-use percentage of your internet bill.
-However, the IRS only allows deductions for the first phone line’s business-use percentage—additional dedicated business lines are fully deductible.
+However, the IRS only allows deductions for the first phone line’s business-use percentage — additional dedicated business lines are fully deductible, according to IRS Publication 535 on Business Expenses.

 Maintenance and repairs present another deduction opportunity.
 General home repairs like fixing a leaky roof or servicing your HVAC system qualify as indirect expenses.
 Security system costs, cleaning services for your office area, and depreciation on your home also factor into your deduction calculation.
-Depreciation requires careful consideration, as it can create tax consequences when you eventually sell your home.
+Depreciation requires careful consideration, as it can create tax consequences — specifically depreciation recapture under IRS Publication 946 — when you eventually sell your home.

 Common Mistakes to Avoid